• Skip to main content

 Ingredients

-• Cooking Oil High smoke point like avocado or grapeseed oil
+• 1 stick Unsalted Butter High smoke point like avocado or grapeseed oil

 Instructions

-• Take ribeye roast out of packaging but DO NOT cut and remove strings.
+• Take the ribeye roast out of the packaging but DO NOT cut and remove any strings.
+Place on a wire rack over a baking sheet wrapped in aluminum foil

-• Rub with a thin layer of cooking oil
+• Rub with a thin layer of Worcestershire sauce.

-• Start or light your smoker and bring the temperature up to 275°F. If using a gas or charcoal grill, only light one side and set the grill up for indirect heat.
+• Start or light your smoker and bring the temperature up to 250°F. If using a gas or charcoal grill, only light one side and set the grill up for indirect heat.

-• Add wood to the smoker using either chunks or a smoker box or pellet tube smoker placed over the burners on a gas rill.
+• Add wood to the smoker using either chunks, a smoker box, or pellet tube smoker.

 Smoke the Ribeye Roast